dsyer/presos/decks/microservice-security.md

 With no backend services, don't be shy, **use the session** (authorization code flow is vastly superior).

-Spring Session helps a lot.
+[Spring Session](https://github.com/spring-projects/spring-session) helps a lot too.

 ## Relaying User Tokens